thomasbrockmeier/NBT/README.md

 # Branch structure

-NBT is developed on three core branches:
+NBT is developed on two core branches:
  * release - the stable branch (use this branch if you are not an expert user).
  * master  - the development branch, please target your contributions to this branch.